-Ted Baines is a partner and chair of Saul Ewing Arnstein & Lehr's Litigation Department.
+Ted Baines is a partner and most recent chair of Saul Ewing Arnstein & Lehr's Litigation Department.
 He focuses his litigation practice on commercial contract, insurance, shareholder disputes, including shareholder demand responses, real estate, construction, and the defense of mass torts involving deaths or catastrophic injuries.
 He regularly represents professionals in lawsuits alleging professional malpractice, including insurance brokers, real estate brokers/agents and construction industry professionals.
 His defense of shareholder litigation includes derivative and direct claims, often involving REITs.

 Ted's national practice, which has included matters in over 40 states, includes representation of Fortune 500 corporations, regional businesses and insurance industry companies.
 The nature of the cases range from traditional breach of contract matters to claims involving complex shareholder disputes and class actions, as well as the defense of claims for losses related to disasters such as hurricanes, floods, fires, explosions, industrial accidents, airplane crashes or unique events such as the Space Shuttle Columbia disaster.
 He has tried numerous jury and non-jury civil cases to verdict in state and federal courts, and has extensive experience trying cases before arbitration tribunals such as the American Arbitration Association and JAMS.